Meeting and surpassing all audience expectations every day.

 Oh, that would be awesome.

-Yeah, so don't hang up when we finish here, so Snerdley can get your address.
+Yeah, so don't hang up when we finish here so Snerdley can get your address.

-You know, I I appreciate that.
+You know, I appreciate that.

-First became aware of of thinking, having opinions at nine or ten years old.
+I was exposed to it, first became aware of thinking, having opinions at nine or ten years old.

-It's it's it's not even really thinking.
+It's not even really thinking.

-It's just blind acceptance of conventional wisdom in every demographic.
+There's just blind acceptance of conventional wisdom in every demographic.

-Anyway, be back after the I still have a lot that I want to get to in the next hour, and it's uh it's a lot.
+I still have a lot that I want to get to in the next hour, and it's a lot.